 About Me

-My name is Eliana Joy Spitler and I am a junior BFA Acting major at Illinois Wesleyan University.
+My name is Eliana Joy Spitler and I am a BFA Acting alum from Illinois Wesleyan University.
 I was born and raised in Northern Indiana, ending up in Goshen, Indiana in late elementary school.
 Before moving to Goshen, I lived on a hobby farm with my parents, two dogs, a plethora of barn cats, and more sheep and chickens than countable.
 Growing up on the farm, I developed a love of animals of all kinds, especially the smelly and unappreciated.
-When my parents divorced, my mom and I moved to the Goshen area and we’ve lived here ever since!
-After I graduate, I am hoping to make my way to Chicago.
+When my parents divorced, my mom and I moved to the Goshen area.
+During my time in Goshen, I made good use of the South Shore Line to Chicago.
+I fell in love and as soon as I could after graduating college, I moved to a cute little apartment on the Northside.

 Approximately seven year old girl with dirty blonde bob and bangs wearing a white long sleeve shirt and holding a golden-colored chicken.
 The background is a blurred green yard